Office of Operations Freight Management and Operations

 254%

-Based on changes to truck hours of delay per mile, the following bottlenecks saw a relative increase in delay, moving the locations to the top 100 bottlenecks, or a relative decrease in delay, dropping the locations below the top 100 bottlenecks.
+Based upon changes to truck hours of delay per mile, the following bottlenecks saw a relative increase in delay, moving the locations to the top 100 bottlenecks, or a relative decrease in delay, dropping the locations below the top 100 bottlenecks.

 The following bottlenecks were added to the list in 2021: